michaelliangau/ai/projects/rnnt/README.md

 # RNN-T

 Recurrent neural network transducer architecture for sequence to sequence model, commonly used in speech recognition.

-This implementation works on text data.
+This implementation works on text problem inserting missing vowels into a sentence.

 ## Resources
 - [Sequence Transduction with Recurrent Neural Networks](https://arxiv.org/abs/1211.3711)